DIY Hicat® Adaptation

 Because Tomcat & Fatcat units have internal surfaces finishes these will need to be trimmed back after the cut has been made to allow the end cap to be fitted whether you are carrying out the easy or more difficult wrapped end cap adaptation.

-If you are not able to shorten the unit at the top because of Access Hole positioning you will have to carry out the second adaptation option, which is to remove a section of the unit & fabricate an MDF disc to join the halves together - the section that needs to be removed is best between the third & fourth Access Hole where layout permits but can also be lower on the unit.
+If you are not able to shorten the unit at the top or bottom because of Access Hole positioning you will have to carry out the second adaptation option, which is to remove a section of the unit between Access Holes & fabricate an MDF disc to join the cut pieces together - you can decide on the best position for the disc join in relation to Access Hole configuration noting that in some cases removing a section that includes a Access Hole is also an option.

 You will end up with a join but this can finished with fibres to make it presentable or you can dress it with a Hicatch Toy band, which is what we recommend using on two piece units to cover the join.

-The section that needs to be removed equates to the new ceiling height minus 40mm for feet & connector clearance plus the thickness of the MDF disc that you are going to use to join the sections.
+The section that needs to be removed equates to the new ceiling height minus 40mm for feet & connector.

-As per the Polecat instructions, once you’ve worked out your dimensions you can use masking tape to mark-up the position of the cuts noting that it’s best to place the tape over the section to be cut out, not on the body of the unit, as when you remove the tape you may fray the coir fibres when pulling it off.
+As per the Polecat instructions, once you’ve worked out your dimensions you can use masking tape to mark-up the position of the cuts noting that it’s best to place the tape over the section to be cut out, not the sections that are remaining, as when you remove the tape you may fray the coir fibres when pulling it off.

 The cuts are best made with a fine saw, either hand or jigsaw, & if using a jigsaw you can drill a small pilot hole on the cut line to get you started - using a blade to cut around the line before making the cut will also help stop the weaved strands fraying & pulling.

-Making this cut is the tricky bit so double check your measuring up & make sure you’re marking up as accurately as possible - a common mistake is measuring from the coir edge rather than end cap so it’s important to use a tape measure with a large end L-return to make sure you’re measuring from the MDF face & not the coir edge.
+Making these cuts are the tricky bit so double check your measuring up & make sure you’re marking up as accurately as possible - a common mistake is measuring from the coir edge rather than end cap so it’s important to use a tape measure with a large end L-return to make sure you’re measuring from the MDF face & not the coir edge.

 Once you’ve made the cuts clean up the coir edges on the two halves with secateurs but hang on to the off-cuts for later.

-Again, the thickness of this MDF disc relates to the height calculation so working on the example above let’s say you are using 12mm MDF - an easy way to get the diameter marked up is to take a long strip of MDF scrap & drill a pilot hole, 158mm or 206mm depending on unit type, from one end then put a screw or nail through the pilot & scribe a circle with a pencil on the edge that you’ve measured from.
+An easy way to get the discs diameter marked up is to take a long strip of MDF scrap & drill a pilot hole, 152mm or 200mm depending on unit type, from one end then put a screw or nail through the pilot & scribe a circle with a pencil on the edge that you’ve measured from - it’s best to have a really tight fit for these collars so cut over over rather than under these measurements so that you can plane down after the discs have been fixed together.

-At this point you can also decide whether you want to cut out an aperture in the MDF disc to make it a climb-through join – you can also paint the disc or even cover each side in fabric as long as you make sure this doesn’t interfere with the internal finish edges that have been cut away & cleaned up for the rebate discs.
+At this point you can also decide whether you want to cut out an aperture in the MDF disc assembly to make it a climb-through join – you can also paint the disc or even cover each side in fabric as long as you make an additional allowance to the internal Twist Pile cut away from each section.

-Take the off-cut & trim off the coir into 3-4mm long fibres then glue these into the cut joint - if you have a hot melt glue gun this works best as you can run a small bead of glue on to the join, sprinkle some fibres over the glue & then dab on more fibres to form a neat seam.
+Take the off-cut & trim off the coir strands into 3-4mm long fibres then glue these into the cut seam - if you have a hot melt glue gun this works best as you can run a small bead of glue between ribs & along the cut then sprinkle some fibres over the glue & then dab on more fibres to form a neat seam.

-When doing this also make sure that any stray strands are glued into position so the seam doesn’t fray when climbed.
+When doing this also make sure that any stray strands are glued into position so the seam doesn’t fray when climbed - we would recommend doing this finishing even if you’re planning to wrap a Hicatch band over the joint as it will help long term with wear & tear.

 Good luck with your project & if you have any questions regarding the above notes please get in touch